FIRST PAGE

 Meditation Practice

 Dalai Lama is a practitioner of Dzogchen [Great Perfection, a direct translation of the Sanskrit term Maha-siddhi], which is a path to Enlightenment, primordial awareness.
-And that path involves meditation practice and a body of teachings aimed at helping an individual to recognize the Enlightenment state deep inside in order to get ancored in that state continually.
+That path involves meditation practice and a body of teachings aimed at helping an individual to get aware of the Enlightenment state deep inside in order to get anchored in that state.
 Dalai Lama gives teachings on this issue, and has expounded many teachings in his many publications.
 He has also given many public initiations in the Kalachakra ["Time-Wheel"] teachings.
-The clou of the teachings describes the state of Enlightenment that results from the practice.
+The teachings give wordings to the state of Enlightenment that results from the practice - a state that is said to rise beyond words, by the way.
 There are lower and higher initiations.

 Padma Sambhava (Guru Rinpoche) is considered the source of the Buddhist Dzogchen teachings in Tibet.
 Indian originators are reckoned with too.